 Revoke access to apps from your Facebook account

-To see what apps you’ve used your Facebook account to log into, go to Settings by clicking the downward arrow all the way to the right on your blue banner menu.
-Then, on the navigation panel on the left, go to Apps and Websites.
+To see what apps you’ve used your Facebook account to log into, go to Settings and Privacy by clicking the downward arrow all the way to the right of the top navigation bar.
+Then, go to Settings and on the panel on the left, click on Apps and Websites.

 Facebook has an extra layer of security, and under Expired you’ll find the apps and sites the platform unilaterally revoked access to after you didn’t use them for 90 days.
 This is particularly useful since it reduces the chance that some random site you signed up for five years ago to learn your celebrity look-alike will be snooping your data without you knowing about it.
 Depending on the app, though, it may still be able to see basic information such as your profile and cover photo—even when the permission has expired.

-As with Google, click on the name of an app to see details, like what kind of data the platform can access and what it can do with it, any expired permissions, and who among your friends can see you’re using it.
-Scroll down to either Revoke Access or Renew it.
+Click on the View and Edit button beside the name of an app to see details, like what kind of data the platform can access, any expired permissions, and who among your friends can see you’re using it.
+Click on the Remove button at the top of the screen to cut the app’s access to all of your data, or click Remove beside each piece of information on the list to revoke access to it.

 Revoke access to apps from your Apple account